Plainbuilt

 Finding and opening Terminal for the very first time.

 Terminal is an app that lets you type instructions directly to your Mac.
 You'll use it a handful of times in this course.
-After the initial setup, Claude Code runs inside Terminal and you interact with it in plain English.
+After the initial setup, your AI coding CLI runs inside Terminal and you interact with it in plain English.

 How to open Terminal